 For most homeowners, identifying those minor issues can be almost impossible.
 Here’s a simple roof inspection checklist that can help you understand what’s goes on and what can go wrong during the process:

 1. Inspect Your Roofline

-Roof inspection begins seeing how it looks on the ground.
+Roof inspection begins with seeing how it looks on the ground.
 Professional roof inspectors check the slope and profile, to ensure the lines make sense for the home.
 Preferably, the peaks of the roof should be parallel with the ground and display no signs of warping.
 Also, the sides of the roof should be uniform and the materials shouldn’t bubble or look bent.
-If they are, it’s a sure shot sign of roof damage.
+If they are, it’s a sure-shot sign of roof damage.